MicrosoftDocs/visualstudio-docs/docs/ide/template-parameters.md

 ---
 # Template parameters

-By using parameters in your templates, you can replace the values of key portions of the template, such as class names and namespaces, when the template is instantiated.
-These parameters are replaced by the template wizard that runs in the background when a user chooses **OK** or **Add** in the **New Project** or **Add New Item** dialog boxes.
+You can replace values in your template when the template is instantiated.
+To set up this functionality, use *template parameters*.
+Template parameters can be used to replace values such as class names and namespaces in the template.
+The template wizard that runs in the background when a user adds a new item or project replaces these parameters.

 ## Declaring and enabling template parameters